10 Tips on How to Sell Your Car Privately

-While the former may certainly be the quickest of the two options, it typically may not be the best way to maximize the money you'll get for your vehicle.
-In most cases, selling your car privately is the path toward top dollar — but it's never guaranteed.
+While the former may certainly be the quickest of the two options, it may not be the best way to maximize the money you’ll get for your vehicle.
+In most cases, selling your car privately is the path toward top dollar – but it’s never guaranteed.
 Keep in mind that a change in car ownership also means you’ll need to consider insurance coverage for the next vehicle you own, but make sure that your current vehicle maintains the appropriate coverage.
-Contact your insurance agent for guidance and to ensure you’ll be appropriately covered.
+Contact your insurance agent for guidance and to ensure that you are appropriately covered.

 Some Tips on How to Effectively Sell a Used Car Privately

-Selling your car privately takes time, effort, and a little bit of sales savvy.
+Selling your car privately takes time, effort and a little bit of sales savvy.
 Are you willing to put in the work to make it happen?
-Want to make sure your car sells fast and for the best price?
+Want to make sure your car sells faster and for the best price?
 These 10 tips can help:

 2. Consider the market.

 Take some time to analyze the current vehicle market before listing your vehicle.
 What time of year are you selling your vehicle?
 What type of buyers are on the market and what sort of cars might they be looking for and at what price?

 For example, if you’re in a suburban area, sedans, minivans and SUVs may sell more readily based on the demand.
 Collector cars or convertibles?
 Those might be harder sells if you’re not in a beachside town or selling in the heat of the summer.
 Understanding the market you’re selling in can help you better time and price your listing.

 3. Price it right.